Event: Pole Climb

 - The bell must be rung by the competitor's hand at which the point time will stop.

 - The bell should have a short tether to hinder unnecessary swinging during the climber’s ascent.

 - Competitors must climb down the pole or they will be DISQUALIFIED.
-No freefalling or hot dogging it.
+No freefalling, jumping off the pole or hot dogging is permitted.

-- The belayer is used to support a spur-out that could occur up and down the pole only.
+- The belay system (gri gri) is used to support a spur-out that could occur up and/or down the pole only.

 - Climbers should not rely on the belay system to catch them if they choose to “Jump” for the bell.
-If a climber decides to jump up at the last second to reach the bell, and he/she is not in complete control and rely on the belay system, a DQ will results.
+If a climber decides to jump up at the last second to reach the bell, and he/she is not in complete control and relies on the belay system, a DQ will result.